Easy plant ideal for beginners

 ZZ Plant care

-Yellow foliage and soft stems are also a sign of too much water.
-Although ZZ plant will tolerate dry soil, it will likely drop its leaves if left too dry, too long.
+Yellow foliage and smooth stems are also a sign of too much water.
+Although the ZZ plant will tolerate dry soil, it is likely to drop its leaves if it is left too dry, too long.

 Zamioculca is fine with average home humidity because it can tolerate slightly dry air.